By Katie Wilson

 For the best deal, book a spa break for two from £395 that includes full spa access and bed and breakfast.
 Stays with treatments and dinner start from £539 for two people.

 If you’re in need of getting away from it all, even a one-night stay at South Lodge Hotel and Spa will revive you.
-When it comes to the food, we’re rooting for Ben Wilkinson at The Pass to gain a Michelin star when the winners are announced later this year.
+When it comes to the food, we’re not surprised Ben Wilkinson at The Pass was a Michelin star winner in 2023.

 Rooms start from £395 a night, based on two people sharing, including breakfast and spa access